water-bottle-it-project/personal-registry-app/README.md

    When downloading the `.env.local` file from Slack or your email, it might get automatically renamed to a different name – you will have to rename the file to `.env.local` exactly.
 If you cannot see the file, then it may be because your system is set to hide hidden files (which begin with a `.`).
-To fix this, see Note 2.
+To fix this, see Note 1.

-   **Note:** if your computer (particularly macOS) complains that it cannot make the filename begin with a dot, you can still rename it through the Terminal.

-   **Note 2:** by default, files beginning with `.` are hidden files in the macOS Finder and Linux.
+   **Note 1:** by default, files beginning with `.` are hidden files in the macOS Finder and Linux.
    On macOS, press `Cmd` `Shift` `.` in Finder to toggle showing hidden files.
 In the terminal, the `-a` flag shows all files.

+   **Note 2:** if your computer (particularly macOS) complains that it cannot make the filename begin with a dot, you can still rename the file through the Terminal using the `mv` command:

    ```
+   # Rename files through the terminal
    $ ls -a
    .		..		env.local